normanj9/recipes/docs/recipes/frijoles-negros.md

 ### 3. Simmer

-Boil the beans for 30 minutes, then reduce the heat to medium, add the salt and simmer for a further 40 minutes, or until the beans are soft and cooked through.
+Boil the beans for 30 minutes, then reduce the heat to medium, add the salt and simmer for a further 40 minutes, or until the beans are soft and cooked through — check for doneness starting at 10 minutes, as fresher beans (e.g. Rancho Gordo) may finish significantly earlier.
 If the pan starts to dry out during cooking, add up to 1 cup more water.

 ### 4. Serve

-Drain the beans and reserve the cooking water if you need it for other recipes.
 Discard the bay leaf and onion.
-Transfer the frijoles to a bowl and serve, or add to your dish of choice.
-Any leftovers will keep in an airtight container in the fridge for up to 5 days.
+Serve immediately, or store the beans in their cooking liquid in an airtight container in the fridge for up to 5 days.